 Please note, University employees who are issued the authority to make procurement decisions may not delegate procurement decisions to individuals that are not recognized as having procurement authority.
 In accordance with University policy, improper delegation of authority can lead to removal of procurement authority.

 All employees involved in the procurement of goods and services will be required to take training on the PPB website.
 An employee training module/tutorial is available click here.
-Future training will be incorporated in the annual ethics training program.

 What communication should be reported?